Clemson vs. Syracuse NCAA Football Odds, Plays and Insights | October 15, 2021

 Syracuse Stats and Trends

-- Syracuse has five wins against the spread in six games this season.

-- Syracuse's games this season have gone over the total in three out of six opportunities (50%).
+- Syracuse's games this season have hit the over on three of six set point totals (50%).

-- When Syracuse scores more than 12.2 points, it is 5-0 against the spread and 3-2 overall.
+- When Syracuse puts up more than 12.2 points, it is 5-0 against the spread and 3-2 overall.

-- Syracuse is 4-0 against the spread and 2-2 overall when the team picks up more than 308.6 yards.
+- In games that Syracuse totals more than 308.6 yards, the team is 4-0 against the spread and 2-2 overall.

-- This season the Orange have turned the ball over seven times, while the Tigers have forced 7 turnovers.
+- The Orange have seven turnovers this season, equal to the number of takeaways for the Tigers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.